walmartlabs/concord/docs/intro.md

 *TBD*

-### Template
+### Templates

+A Concord template is a ZIP file that contains a template for creating new processes for a project.
+A template combines a set of default properties and configuration variables that users can override, one or more processes, a collection of forms that can be used to configure processes, and an arbitrary collection of files that contain references to properties.

 [See also](./templates.md).

 *TBD*

-### Agent
+### Processes

-The agent is a standalone Java application that receives and executes a [payload](#payload) sent by the server.

-*TBD*
+A process is an execution of a task specified in a project's template.
+An example of a process can be the provisioning of cloud infrastructure from a Boo template or the execution of an Ansible playbook.
+A simple example of a process can be the execution of a simple logging task to print "Hello World" as shown in the [Concord Quickstart](quickstart.md).

-### Console
+### Credentials

-The console is a web application for managing and monitoring the server.

-*TBD*
+As a workflow server Concord often needs to access protected resources such as public/private clouds and source control systems.
+Concord maintains a set of credentials that can be associated with a project's resources.

-### How it all works together
+## How it all works together

 ![Overview](images/runtime-overview.png)

 Here is the simplified version of how Concord and its processes work:

 1. user publishes an archive containing process definitions, dependencies and other files using **concord-server** HTTP API;

 2. **concord-runner** is added to the archive.
 It's an executable that contains the BPM engine and its supporting dependencies;

 3. the updated archive is published to one of the available instances of **concord-agent**;

 4. **concord-agent** spawns a new JVM and executes the archive;

 5. logs are streamed back to **concord-server**.